tigera-solutions/cc-eks-egress-gw/modules/module-8-egw-pernamespace.md

-# Deploy Egress Gateway for a per namespace selection
+# Module 8 - Deploy Egress Gateway and use a namespace selector

 Let's create another egress gateway.